ansys/pyconverter-xml2py/doc/source/api/oxygen_xml.rst

 .. currentmodule:: pyconverter.xml2py.ast_tree

-The following class is used to get an Oxygen XML tree:
+The following class is used to generate an Oxygen XML tree:

 .. autosummary::
    :toctree: _autosummary/oxygen_xml